manzt/juv/README.md

 # Launching Jupyter session...
 ```

-### Exporting virtual environments for editors and IDEs
+### Exporting virtual environments

 **juv** manages notebooks with dependencies and runs them in a Jupyter UI using
 _ephemeral_ virtual environments.
 To make these environments available to other
-editors and IDEs, use `juv venv` to export a virtual environment with a kernel.
+tools, use `juv venv` to export a virtual environment with a kernel.

 ```
 juv venv --from=Untitled.ipynb